Darkness4/fc2-live-dl-go/README.md

   remux: true
   ## Remux format (default: mp4)
   remuxFormat: 'mp4'
-  ## Concatenate with previous recordings after it is finished. (default: false)
+  ## Concatenate and remux with previous recordings after it is finished. (default: false)
   ##
+  ## WARNING: We recommend to DISABLE remux since concat also remux.
+  ##
-  ## Files must be named <name>.<n>.<mp4/ts/mkv...>.
+  ## Files must be named <name>.<n>.<ts/mp4/mkv...>.
 If n=0, n is optional.
+  ## Output will be named: "<name>.combined.<remuxFormat>".
   ##
   ## n is only used to determine the order.
 If there are missing fragments,
   ## the concatenation will still be executed.
   ##
   ## The extensions do not matter.
-A 1.ts and a 2.mp4 will still be concatenated together.
+A name.1.ts and a name.2.mp4 will still be concatenated together.
   ## TS files will be prioritized over anything else.
   ##
+  ## If remux is enabled, remux will be executed first, then the concatenation will be executed.
+  ##
   ## If extractAudio is true, the m4a will be concatenated separatly.
-  ## Output will be named: "<name>.combined.<remuxFormat>".
-  ##
-  ## The previous files won't be deleted even if keepIntermediates is false.
   ##
   ## TL;DR: This is to concatenate if there is a crash.
   concat: false